A free event occurring as the longest day becomes the

 DB Boyko, Roundhouse Community Centre

-Antonia Buono
+Antonia Buono (ASL)

 Cove Boat Taxi